Sanctions for Individuals

 A temporary suspension from the university, which prohibits the student from attending the university (at any campus or learning site, or online) or any university events and from entering or being present without permission on any property of the university.
-During a university suspension, a student conduct hold is placed on the student’s academic record, which prevents the student from registering for classes and/or graduating.
+During a university suspension, a community standards and conduct hold is placed on the student’s academic record, which prevents the student from registering for classes and/or graduating.
 Requests for reinstatement after a university suspension will not be granted until all conditions of the suspension have been met and all other sanctions have been completed.
+Students who receive a university suspension will be provided information regarding the appropriate steps for requesting reinstatement to the university.
 As with dismissal, a student who is suspended from the university will still be responsible for certain tuition and housing charges, subject to any applicable refund policy.
-When a student returns from suspension, the student will be placed on conduct probation for a minimum of 2 terms.
+When a student returns from suspension, the student will be placed on conduct probation for a minimum of two terms.
 In certain instances, a student may be suspended until the complainant graduates.

 Dismissal from Housing

 Permanent dismissal from university housing, which prohibits the student from living or being a guest in any university or campus housing.
 In the case of dismissal from housing, the student is required to pay room and board charges for the remainder of the term during which the dismissal takes effect.

 Suspension from Housing